waris-ali/deep-image-prior-xray/README.md

 ### Why X-Ray Imaging?

-My M.Phil thesis investigated quality control of diagnostic X-ray systems and patient radiation dose optimisation.
+investigated quality control of diagnostic X-ray systems and patient radiation dose optimisation.
 A central challenge in X-ray imaging is the **dose–quality trade-off**: reducing radiation dose increases noise.
 DIP addresses this directly — it can restore image quality from low-dose (high-noise) acquisitions without requiring paired clean/noisy training data.
 This is precisely the clinical problem in radiation protection.

 ---